The following programs, organizations, and resources are available to you as a Part-time Classroom Studies student.

-Required and recommended textbooks may be purchased from Student Stores Textbook Department, located in Daniels Building.
+You can purchase required and recommended textbooks from the Student Stores Textbook Department, located in Daniels Building.
 Hours while school is in session are:

 Monday-Friday: 7:30 am-8 pm